Wisconsin Great Northern Railroad

-The Wisconsin Great Northern Railroad operates a historic train line centered in Trego, Wisconsin on 26 miles of track, between Spooner, Wisconsin and Springbrook, Wisconsin.
+The Wisconsin Great Northern Railroad operates a historic train line centered in Trego, Wisconsin on 26 miles of track, between Spooner, Wisconsin and Hayward, Wisconsin with the passenger service stopping at Springbrook, Wisconsin.
 It was founded on April 1, 1997.
 The line runs dinner trains, bed and breakfast trains, and scenic sight seeing tours.

+Freight Operations

+The Wisconsin great northern railroad has a switching contract with the Canadian national (CN) railroad to service LP and JOHNSON / FUTUREWOOD in Hayward Wisconsin.
+The Service is run 5 days a week from hayward-to-hayward jct.
+Freight operations also have online customers in Springbrook Wisconsin also.